john-yohan-park/ImagePro/README.md

 - Mongo Key

 <b>To Run</b>
-- Open `MONGO_KEY.js` and copy & paste the Mongo Key (the key has to be a string so keep the single quotes around the pasted key value)
+- Open `MONGO_KEY.js` and copy & paste the Mongo Key into the region labeld `PASTE MONGO KEY HERE` (the key has to be a string so keep the single quotes around the key value)
 - `cd` into `frontend` directory and run `npm i`
 - `cd` into `backend` directory and run `npm i`
 - While in `backend` directory, run `npm start`